This post was originally published in November 2013.

 - Incorporate fresh lemon into meals.

 Lemons can be a flavorful addition to many dishes.
 Adding lemon to protein-rich dishes, such as fish or chicken, helps improve the smell and flavor of your meals, which makes them more appealing when you’re nauseous or don’t have much appetite.
-Our whole roasted tarragon chicken is one way to incorporate lemons into a tasty meal.
+Roasted lemon chicken is one way to incorporate lemons into a tasty meal.

 - Eat a small portion of potatoes.

 Potatoes, including baked, sweet, roasted, and yes, even potato chips, eaten in small amounts, can help to reduce nausea.
-Enjoy a few chips with a healthy snack, such as our three seed hummus, or alongside a small meal.
+Enjoy a few chips with a healthy snack, such as our pumpkin and white bean hummus, or alongside a small meal.

 - Control the room where you are eating.